Delaware high court says GM loan documents valid despite error

 In 2013 unsecured creditors lost when a bankruptcy court ruled in favor of JPMorgan, saying its error did not rise to the express authorization required under Delaware's Uniform Commercial Code.

-The case was then appealed to the 2nd Circuit U.S. Court of Appeals, which referred it to the Delaware Supreme Court for its opinion on what constitutes authorization under UCC.
+The case was then appealed to the 2nd Circuit U.S. Court of Appeals, which referred it to the Delaware Supreme Court for its opinioin on what constitutes authorization under UCC.

 According to court papers, freeing up the JPMorgan collateral could boost unsecured creditors' recoveries by 2 to 3 percent.